DecisionVis/deltamoea/blog/metrics.md

 For Borg, we want to collect both HV and grid-HV, and in both cases what we actually compute will be epsilon-HV.

+# Failure Patterns

+2017-03-01 08:38

+Working through how things fail, the worst case is if the DB writer fails, the jobrunner will need to be restarted.
+But that's what its SUB socket is for.
+The workers should check out after blocking for a minute unable to talk to the DB writer, so the whole process is pretty hands off.
+Ideally, I don't have to stay logged into the worker machines.
+Start a jobrunner with nohup and appropriate socket arguments, and we're off to the races.

+# Things That, For Now, Are Hard-Coded

+2017-03-01 10:47

+It might make sense for some or all of these to be captured in the database:

+* epsilons
+* deltas
+* nadir point

+For now, the fact that I keep everything under version control means that the commit id should be adequate to capture the conditions of the run.
+So putting these things in the database isn't necessary, but it would certainly be more transparent.

+# Unanticipated Weirdness: In Which A Complex System Exhibits Emergent Behavior

+2017-03-01 13:15

+It's not that complex a system, either, but when I run the current UDMOEA worker with the database writer, the database writer eventually gets behind.
+This applies backpressure to the workers, all at the same time.
+They all pause optimization, and PC16 goes idle while the db writer catches up.
+They have sufficiently long pauses that none of them dies, but at any rate they all come alive again at the same time.

+Solution: db writer should not do a commit every time it receives metrics.
+Maybe every start / completion.